Sachiii1099/CampusKey_App/frontend/README.md

 The application will display ✅ ACCESS GRANTED.

 CampusKey: Decentralized QR Verification
-A project developed by Sachiii1099.
+A project developed by Sachidaanand_Mondal.